synnoveolsdatter/synnoveolsdatter/README.md

  - Go
  - x86-64 Assembly

-At the moment, I'm learning ML Algoritms.
+At the moment, I'm making a project to prove that AI doesn't exist yet.
+`TODO: change when finished`

 To be honest, a lot of these projects are just here because I wanna see what colour github gives to the different languages I use.